Code-Institute-Submissions/EliteFitness/README.md

 * Fancybox used for image gallery.
 * Bootstrap used throughout website.
 * Iframe taken from Google Maps for the map included in the contact page.
+* [Hover.CSS](https://github.com/IanLunn/Hover/blob/master/css/hover.css) some classes copied into my css file to use for styling instead of cdn link in head element.

 ### Content: